tsduck/tsduck-test/README.md

 | 123  | Plugin `eitinject` with options `--synchronous-versions` and `--lazy-schedule-update`
 | 124  | Plugin `sections` with option `--patch-xml`
 | 125  | Non-regression on HEVC sequence parameter set analysis (issue #1191)
+| 126  | Delete nodes and parents using XML patch files